- 1.5 kg free-range chicken

 - Remove from the heat, put the chicken on a plate, and throw away the oil left in the pot.
 You’ll be left with tasty sticky goodness at the bottom of the pan which will give you a lovely caramel flavour later on.

-- Put your chicken back in the pot with the cinnamon, sage leaves, lemon zest, unpeeled garlic cloves and milk.
+- Put your chicken back in the pot breast side down with the cinnamon, sage leaves, lemon zest, unpeeled garlic cloves and milk.

-- Cook in the hot oven for 1 hour 30 minutes, or until cooked through, basting with the cooking juices when you remember.
+- Make sure you use a meat thermometer to ensure proper cooking.
+Cook in the hot oven for 1 hour 15 minutes with the top on, basting with the cooking juices when you remember.
+Then turn the chicken and leave the lid off for the remaining 15 minutes or until cooked through.
 The lemon zest will sort of split the milk, making a sauce which is absolutely fantastic.

 - Pull the meat off the bones and divide it onto your plates.
 Spoon over plenty of juice and the little curds.
 Serve with wilted spinach or greens and some mashed potato, if you like.